 - Collared by Fashion: Wears a flower-shaped collar that is red and trimmed with gold around his neck.

-- Dishing Out Dirt: He shoots huge streams of sand out of his tail.
+- Sand Blaster: He shoots huge streams of sand out of his tail cannon.

-Voiced by: Masaki Kawanabe (JP), Wilbur Penn (EN)
+Voiced by: Masaki Kawanabe (Japanese), Wilbur Penn (English) note

-The Archer.
-He is a master bowman in a horse costume who never misses his target.
-His key is given to Lucy by the natives of Galuna Island as a reward for rescuing them.
-His Eclipse form is a true centaur.
+Sagittarius is a master bowman in a horse costume who never misses his target.
+His key is given to Lucy by the natives of Galuna Island as a reward for helping them.

 - Expressive Mask: The head part of his costume changes its expressions according to the situation.